sornsawan25ch/Asset-Performance-Volatility-SQL/README.md

 How has asset risk and performance since Covid19 Pandemic began?
 How to allocate assets in a portfolio to mitigate risk ?
 (Assume portfolio manager ask to doing data analytic in the end year of 2020)
-What asset will be interesting and will be an investment opportunity to allocate based on your data during the circumstance situation ?
+What asset will be an investment opportunity to allocate based on your data ?
 (Assume that portfolio manager ask to doing data analytic again at the first half of 2022)

 ### Step2: Prepare